Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 A couple lies in bed, looking at their baby asleep in a white crib attached to the side of the bed.
 The mother, focusing on postpartum recovery, has red hair and a gray shirt.
 The father has dark hair and a matching gray shirt.
 Their baby is swaddled in a white blanket, one of their postpartum essentials.

-23. Car seat
+23. Car Seat

 Before you can leave the hospital with your newborn, you must have a car seat.
 Make sure you buy and install this before your baby arrives!
 You’ll want to consider the features that are most important to you (weight, travel system compatibility, etc.) when choosing the right car seat.
 A great and affordable option is this Maxi-Cosi infant car seat.

-24. Medications
+24. Baby Medications

 The image shows the packaging of Concentrated Motrin Infants Drops.
 This dye-free, non-staining original berry flavor contains ibuprofen.
 An essential for postpartum recovery, it is a pain reliever/fever reducer for infants aged 6 to 23 months, lasting up to 8 hours in a 1 fl oz (30 mL) bottle.